 Jessica Walsh is a multidisciplinary designer living and working in NYC.
-Her work has been featured in numerous magazines and books, and won design awards from the Type Directors Club, Art Directors Club, SPD, Print, Graphis, among others.
-She has been named Computer Arts magazines “Top Rising Star in Design”, an Art Directors Club “Young Gun”, and Print Magazines “New Visual Artist” and L magazines “25 under 25 Envy List”.
-She has worked with studios such as Sagmeister Inc, Pentagram Design and Print Magazine, and freelances for a variety of clients such as the The New York Times, AIGA, Computer Arts & I.D.
+Her work has been featured in numerous magazines and books, and has won design awards from the Type Directors Club, Art Directors Club, SPD, Print, Graphis, and many others.
+She has been named Computer Arts Magazine’s “Top Rising Star in Design”, an Art Directors Club “Young Gun”, Print Magazine’s “New Visual Artist” and L Magazine’s “25 under 25 Envy List”.
+She has worked with studios such as Sagmeister Inc., Pentagram Design, and Print Magazine.
+She freelances for a variety of clients such as the The New York Times, AIGA, Computer Arts & I.D.
 Magazine, and Technology Review.

 I’ve always liked limiting the palette to one or two good colors.
 It can be used to put the focus on content.
 In branding, staying true to your palette can make the visual language more coherent.

 It’s different depending on the job, but in general I like to think, brainstorm and sketch independently.
 I try not to work crazy hours and take nights off.
 Sometimes reading a book, seeing a movie, or having a good dream can trigger a great idea.
 I work in a studio with a few people who’s opinions I trust and respect, so if I get stuck I can get their advice.
 I find this a huge advantage over working completely independent.